Would you be interested in a course that promised “30 days to better English for Professionals?”

 L. 1 The vocabulary in this module is 20 verbs (with their related nouns & adjectives.)
 We'll look at 3 ways to pronounce the regular past tense & when to use each one.
 In the rest of this module we'll look at how to use these verbs (& the past tense.)

-In L. 2 (the group lesson) we'll talk about how to adapt your message for different situations & levels of formality.
+In L. 2, we'll talk about how to adapt your message for different situations & levels of formality.
 We'll practice explaining what you do and have done in small talk, at a networking event, or at a job interview.

 In L. 3 we'll look at giving feedback & discussing work with your team.

-L. 5 will look at general good practices for writing in English, including writing structure, transitions, & proofreading.
+L. 5 will look at good business email writing practices in English.

-L. 2 Teams & problem-solving, with an article on teamwork to review & to practice the vocabulary
+L. 2 Teams & problem-solving, along with an article on English business culture.

 L. 3 How to develop (& tips to protect) your confidence while speaking in English